 : Usually crawling along the 2nd line is bad, but is important to prevent Black turning here in sente.

 : again Black answers.
-Black has successfully kept White to the side, whilst developing strength in the middle.
+Black has successfully kept White to the side, whilst building a wall facing outwards.

 White has Sente to play elsewhere.